dgchrt/dgchrt.github.io/README.md

 # Contact

 ## [Career](https://www.linkedin.com/in/diogoeichert)
-Working timeline.
+Professional achievements and timeline.

 ## [Mail](mailto:diogoeichert@icloud.com)
-Old-fashioned communication method.
+Still the best communication method to get in touch with me.

 # Projects